Decommission & Reaggregation Rules: DSCSA-Compliant Workflows for Serialization Integrity

 2. Hierarchy Validation: The system queries the active Parent-Child Serial Mapping to identify the exact parent container (case, pallet, or shipper) and any dependent downstream aggregations.

 3. Decommission Event Generation: An EPCIS-compliant payload is constructed, cryptographically signed, and pushed to the Level 4 (L4) serialization repository.
-The event includes action: DELETE, precise disposition reason codes, and operator/system attribution.
+The event includes action: DELETE, a precise disposition reason code (urn:epcglobal:cbv:disp:destroyed or a similar CBV term), and operator/system attribution.

-4. Parent Invalidation: A compensating AggregationEvent with action: DELETE is appended to the event ledger, disaggregating the decommissioned unit so downstream trading partners cannot query a broken hierarchy.
-This prevents downstream trading partners from querying a broken hierarchy.
+4. Parent Disaggregation: A compensating AggregationEvent with action: DELETE is appended to the event ledger, removing the decommissioned unit from its parent so downstream trading partners cannot query a broken hierarchy.

 5. Reaggregation Trigger: Remaining valid units are programmatically reassigned to a newly provisioned parent container.
-This generates a fresh AggregationEvent that restores traceability without altering the original manufacture or packaging timestamps.
+This generates a fresh AggregationEvent with action: ADD that restores traceability without altering the original manufacture or packaging timestamps.

 The reaggregation step relies heavily on Case & Pallet Aggregation Logic to ensure container capacity constraints, weight tolerances, and shipping lane rules are respected during dynamic reassignment.